Patient Forms

 4) Dentures secured by dental implants eliminate the need for glues, adhesives, soaks, and rinses.
 There is also no more worrying about them slipping around in your mouth or fearing that they will fall out.

-Dr. Ira Goldberg joins Dr. Upadya at Metropolitan Center for Complete Dentistry to offer complete dental implant services under one roof.
+Dr. Andrii Slobodian joins Dr. Upadya at the Metropolitan Center for Complete Dentistry to offer complete dental implant services under one roof.
 All phases of your procedure can be performed in the comfort of our East Hanover dental office.

 How long do dentures last?

-Traditional dentures can last between 5-10 years; even longer with proper care.
+Traditional dentures can last 5-10 years, even longer with proper care.
 Although, you would likely want to get them replaced sooner.
-Older dentures can cause pain and tend to not fit like they used to.
+Older dentures can cause pain and tend not to fit like they used to.
 The American Dental Association recommends that denture wearers replace their dentures every 5-7 years for the best fit and appearance.

 Should you always keep dentures in water overnight?

 Yes.
-Most dentures need to stay wet in order to keep their shape and fit.
+Most dentures need to stay wet to keep their shape and fit.
 You can elect to buy denture solutions, but water works just fine.

 Are implant-supported dentures worth it?

 Implant-supported dentures are not for everyone.
-Although, as mentioned above, they do provide a number of benefits that blow traditional dentures out of the water.
+Although, as mentioned above, they do provide several benefits that blow traditional dentures out of the water.
 Before you decide if they are right for you, visit us for a dental exam.
-We can determine if they will benefit your specific case, or recommend other restorative options.
+We can determine if they benefit your case or recommend other restorative options.

 What not to do after getting dentures?

-After getting dentures patients should avoid eating sticky or chewy foods that could get stuck on or under the dentures.
-Patients should also avoid eating tough meat, and hard foods such as apples.
+After getting dentures, patients should avoid eating sticky or chewy foods that could get stuck on or under the dentures.
+Patients should also avoid eating tough meat and hard foods like apples.

 How many hours a day should you wear your dentures?